HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

     This command will download the theme files in WebDAV Server under the given theme name (provided in `-themeName`).
 This will then be saved to the target local directory of the theme (provided in `-themePath`), overwriting existing files in this local directory which also deletes stale files in the process.

-    !!! warning
-        Ensure that you do not trigger the command inside the target local theme path.

     ```shell
     dxclient livesync pull-theme